yodkwtf/node-express-course/10-e-commerce-api/readme.md

 **Q. Why do we use `validator` package?**
 **A.** Used to automatically validate emails entered by the users instead of manually setting up regex.

+**Q. Why do we use `cookie-parser` package?**
+**A.** Used to parse the cookies send by the browser to get them as a token.
+Express helps us in setting up cookies but there's no built in way to parse them.